Gold Label Sun Guard

 Price as reviewed:

-Welcome to our group test of sun creams.
+Welcome to our group test of sun creams for horses.
 All of the sun creams in this group test have been put through their paces by Harriet Rimmer, who runs a livery, schooling and sales yard with a particular focus on hunting.
 Find out what she thought below

 Gold Label Sun Guard is an SPF50 sunblock and soother for horses with areas that are susceptible to the sun’s rays.
 It contains only natural ingredients, including shea butter, calamine and sunscreen.